 A small acreage (<0.1 ac [<0.04 ha]) of mapped NWI and NYSDEC-mapped tidal wetland is present within the onshore substation site boundary.
 However, based on the Applicant's field survey (Exhibit 4: Environmental Impact), wetlands onsite are associated with open water areas of the tidal Reynolds Channel; the mapped wetland areas within the site boundaries do not represent vegetated tidal wetlands or mudflats.
 Impacts to mapped wetland areas will be minimal and predominantly within an area of existing bulkheaded shoreline and existing boat slips.
+Based on review and discussion with the NYSDEC, onshore substation C is located partially within NYSDEC-mapped tidal wetland adjacent areas.
 The Applicant may remove the floating and pile structures associated with the existing marina.
 Removal of floating and pile structures associated with the existing marina, if conducted, would remove shading impacts and artificial structures within the marine environment.